 If you’re going to be wearing your headphones while working out, durability and a reasonable degree of water resistance are crucial.
 If your exercise regimen includes outdoor activities such as running, cycling, or rowing, we recommend headphones with a solid waterproof rating.
 Even if you don’t plan on being out in the rain, it’s wise to be prepared.

-Though all of the headphones on this list are durable enough to use while exercising, some will withstand wear and tear better than others.
+Though all the headphones on this list are durable enough for exercise, some will withstand wear and tear better than others.
 Though cheap headphones are easy on the wallet, there is certainly a relationship between price and build quality.

-In order to handle the inevitable perspiration that occurs during exercise, workout headphones need to be reasonably water-resistant.
-Many headphones come with a water-resistance IP rating that serves as a helpful guide.
+To handle the perspiration that inevitably occurs during exercise, workout headphones need to be reasonably water-resistant.
+Many headphones come with an IP rating for water resistance that serves as a helpful guide.

 Basically, headphones exist on a spectrum from IPX1 to IPX9.
-IPX1 headphones should be able to handle sweat and occasional small drops of light rain.
+IPX1 headphones should be able to withstand sweat and occasional light rain.
 IPX9 headphones can withstand a direct stream of hot water from a pressure nozzle.
-The IPX rating system can feel a little confusing, and we recommend you don’t think too hard about it.
+The IPX rating system can feel a little confusing, and we recommend that you don’t think too hard about it.

 Situational Awareness